bittrance/bittrance.github.io/content/posts/extending-our-tekton-pipeline.md

                       containerPort: 3306
                   env:
                     - name: MYSQL_ROOT_PASSWORD
-                      value: Cmdu1OG2vLfL
+                      value: $(context.pipelineRun.uid)
                     - name: MYSQL_DATABASE
                       value: striv_test
             EOF
             kubectl wait pods -l mysql=$(context.pipelineRun.uid) --timeout=30s --for condition=ready
 ```

 Note that this task has no `runAfter` key.
-Test resource creation will begin immediately when the pipeline is run, which means that it is very likely that they will be ready by the time we run the backend tests.
+Test resource creation will begin immediately when the pipeline is run, which means that it is very likely that they will be ready by the time we run the backend tests (checking out the GitHub repository and then installing the Pip dependencies takes well over a minute).
 Likely enough that we can ignore the issue of checking for readiness.
-One reason for not solving this issue is that the standard MySQL container restarts mysql once as part of its setup.
-This means that even succesfully connecting to port 3306 will not guarantee that MySQL is ready to serve our requests.
+One reason for not addressing this issue is that the standard MySQL container restarts mysql once as part of its setup.
+This means that this check gets quite complicated since even succesfully connecting to port 3306 will not guarantee that MySQL is ready to serve our requests.

 A very similar entry will be needed for Postrgres 11, but that is left as an exercise to the reader.